kdcgarber/5v-Power-supply-change/README.md

 His path is great and is what I followed.
 This is not to take credit for any of his work, its just my path following his great doc.
 So, thanks Tim for your notes that I could follow.
 Others should use his doc to get a clear picture of the choices and path to follow.
-I'll be using a lot of his words/pics and just altering them some as I log my work to get power working again on my model-1.
+I'll be using a lot of his words/pics for my notes and just altering them some as I log my work to get power working again on my model-1.

 The changes required to switch to 5 volts are pretty simple, it but does require a trace cut and the removal of several components from the motherboard.
 Several wires are then soldered in place.